-A lot has changed since Teresa Gould, Deputy Commissioner of the Pac-12 Conference and BSE alumna (MA ‘ 09), was in elementary school and wanted to play sports but there wasn’t a girl’s softball team in her small Iowa farming community.
+A lot has changed since Teresa Gould, Deputy Commissioner of the Pac-12 Conference and BSE alumna (MA ‘ 09), was in elementary school and wanted to play sports in her small Iowa farming community that didn't have a girl’s softball team.

 It took Gould and her father nearly a year of fighting city and league officials to get her a spot at third base on the boy’s baseball team.
 She could catch, throw and hit with the best of them.
 But, in the eyes of those officials, one thing was working against Gould—her gender.